Year-end Tax Refund Simulation

 What is the difference between final tax and gross tax?

-Gross tax is the initial figure obtained by applying progressive rates (6–45%) to your taxable base.
+Gross tax is the initial figure obtained by applying the progressive rate brackets under the Income Tax Act to your taxable base.
 Final tax is what remains after subtracting tax credits for children, pensions, medical bills, donations, and so on.
 Your refund or balance due is determined by comparing final tax with the amount already withheld.

 How can I claim the rent tax credit?